Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 In 2016, 81% of pupils achieved five or more A*- C at GCSE (incl maths and English), with 32% A*/A. At A level, 60% scored A*/B.

 Key strengths include languages, technology, science, drama and art, while sport also plays a big role.
-The school is currently undergoing a degree of refurbishment.

 Very happy students and parents – no one even contemplates sending their next child elsewhere.